dargem/BabbleFishv2/README.md

 - **TODO Tuple Extraction** For tuples since relations may be with themselves, e.g. traits

 Annotation Phase:
+- **Entity Replacer** Tags a recognised entity in the text with its match in translation memory
 - **WIP** Add an agent with some tool use for the database

 Translation Phase: